ROBACON/mobspy/README.md

 # Compatibility

-For now MobsPy is not treadsafe and it's not compatible with numpy and deepcopy
+For now MobsPy is not thread-safe and it's not compatible with numpy and deepcopy